manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.cmf.custom.help/assets/techspec/artifacts/deeactions/CustomSendTrackInInformationToIoT.md

 * Container Id and Name
 * Recipe Id, Name, Body Checksum and NameOnEquipment

-In case of Material has no StateModel assigned, it will be set with the CustoMaterialStateModel when the StateModelState will be the "Setup".
+In case of Material has no StateModel assigned, it will be set with the CustomMaterialStateModel when the StateModelState will be the "Setup".

 It will send a synchronous request with a request type "TrackIn", considering a timeout defined in the configuration path /Cmf/Custom/Automation/TrackInTimeout.